kristi-balla/ma-thesis/README.md

 # ma-thesis

-A thesis on LLM-driven Automatic Root Cause Analysis for Cloud-Native 5G Systems
+A thesis on LLM-driven Automatic Root Cause Analysis for Cloud-Native Systems.